 Ontario Graduate Scholarship (OGS) Program

 The Ontario Graduate Scholarship (OGS) Program recognizes academic excellence in graduate studies at the master's and doctoral levels in all disciplines of academic study.
-The program is jointly supported by funds provided by the Ministry of Advanced Education and Skills Development ('ministry') and funds provided by the University of Guelph.
+The program is jointly supported by funds provided by the Ministry of Training, College and Universities ('ministry') and funds provided by the University of Guelph.
 The ministry contributes two-thirds of the value of the award and the university provides one-third.

 For the 2019-20 OGS competition the University of Guelph can award the following:

 - 135 OGS will be awarded to Canadian citizens, Permanent Residents, or Protected Persons (2 of these awards will be set aside for Aboriginal (First Nations, Inuit, Métis) applicants who self-identify on the OGS application)

 The OGS is valued at $15,000 for one year.
 A recipient will be awarded $5,000 per semester for up to three semesters.